 My kids empty their piggy banks

-and send me to the Lego store
+and send me to the Lego store,

 where I Facetime them pictures of all the options

-because that’s how it’s done these days
+because that’s how it’s done in a pandemic.

-I smile at the cashier whose name is Clark
+I smile at the cashier,

 a too-long knowing smile